DM-GY 9103 K

 Reading Responses

-- One takeaway per reading.
-This is a professional insight that you draw from the reading, and that you think will be useful to keep in mind in the near or distant future.
-Why did it resonate with you?
+- Something you learned or a takeaway.
+A valuable insight that you draw from the reading, and that you think will be useful to keep in mind in the near or distant future.
+Why did it resonate?

 - Connection to a real-world example.
-This could be something that you thought of while reading, it can be an exemplification of a concept/theory/practice (or lack thereof), it could be something that is similar but maybe comes from a different field, etc. The goal is to build on what is in the text and bring in outside examples to expand what the class is exposed to.
+This could be something that you thought of while reading, it can be something else you have read or watched, it could be something that is similar but maybe comes from a different field, etc. The goal is to make interesting connections and bring outside examples to expand what the class is exposed to.

-- A burning question that remains with you, based on your reading.
+- A question.
 This question can cut across all the readings, or you might have a question for each reading.
+It could be something that is unclear, something that sparked an internal debate or raised a doubt or your curiosity.
 It’s up to you.
-Your questions will be used for discussion in class.
+Your questions will be used for our group discussion in class.

-We’re expecting at least 2-3 sentences per bullet point.
-But it’s OK to write more if you have more to contribute.
+Again, I am looking for 2-3 sentences per point.
+But it’s OK to write more if you have more to say (which I know you do).

 NOTE: these are NOT supposed to be summaries but instead interesting ideas, questions, or contexts to discuss surrounding the main themes in the readings.